RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

-MscL channel copy number was known via fluorescence microscopy [@bialecka-fornal2012]. *E. coli* strain MLG910, which expresses the MscL-sfGFP fusion protein from the wild-type SD sequence, was grown under identical conditions to those described in Bialecka-Fornal et al. 2015 in M9 minimal medium supplemented with 0.5% glucose to an OD~600nm~ of ~0.3.
+MscL channel copy number was known via fluorescence microscopy [@bialecka-fornal2012]. *E. coli* strain MLG910, which expresses the MscL-sfGFP fusion protein from the wild-type SD sequence, was grown under identical conditions to those described in Bialecka-Fornal et al. 2015 in LB Miller medium (BD Medical Sciences) to an OD~600nm~ of ~0.3.
 The cells were then diluted ten fold and immobilized on a rigid 2% agarose substrate and placed onto a glass bottom petri dish and imaged in the same conditions as described previously.